-Application materials for both programs should include:
+Required application materials for Fall 2023 for both programs include:

 - One official transcript from each university you have attended.
 International students should also submit official English translation for any documents not sent in English.